What are the Known Causes Cerebral Palsy?

 - Placental Abruption – On occasion, the placenta separates from the uterine wall before the baby is ready for delivery.
 During a total placental abruption, there will be no oxygen delivered to the baby from the mother.

-- Pre-eclampsia – Mothers who experience preeclampsia (PE) while pregnant have a higher overall risk of their child developing cerebral palsy, especially in premature births.
+- Preeclampsia – Mothers who experience pre-eclampsia or pregnancy-induced hypertension (PE or PIH) while pregnant have a higher overall risk of their child developing cerebral palsy, especially in premature births.

 - Premature Birth – The risk of cerebral palsy is higher among babies who are born less than 37 weeks into pregnancy.